-Families cannot thrive without affordable housing that is safe, stable, and allows for a healthy environment.
+Families cannot thrive without affordable housing that is safe, stable, and healthy.

-Eight of Atlanta’s leading law firms have joined the cause, dedicating themselves to standing with these neighborhoods as they demand stability and better conditions.
-AVLF’s partner firms for this innovative initiative are Alston and Bird, Arnall Golden Gregory, Jones Day, Kilpatrick Townsend & Stockton, King & Spalding, Nelson Mullins, Sutherland Asbill & Brennan, and Troutman Sanders.
+Nine of Atlanta’s leading law firms have joined the cause, dedicating themselves to standing with these neighborhoods as they demand stability and better conditions.
+AVLF’s partner firms for this innovative initiative are Alston & Bird, Arnall Golden Gregory, Jones Day, Kilpatrick Townsend & Stockton, King & Spalding, Nelson Mullins, Eversheds Sutherland, Taylor English Duma and Troutman Sanders.

-In addition to Thomasville Heights, AVLF hopes to expand this model in the future and be an ally to other neighborhoods and movements to improve our community.
+AVLF hopes to continue to expand this model and be an ally to other neighborhoods and movements to improve our community.